Hephaisteon/AI-project/README.md

 python main.py

+## NOTE:
-## Regarding local_doc_search Node
+- Regarding local_doc_search Node
   This project supports optional local document retrieval using FAISS vectorstores built from PDF documentation.
   The vectorstores are not included in this repository to avoid redistributing third-party or proprietary materials.
   The agent is designed to also operate without local vectorstores:
   - If no vectorstores are present:
     - the local document search step is skipped automatically
     - the agent continues using web-based retrieval and fallback strategies

   Using Local Document Retrieval (Optional)

   To enable PDF-based retrieval:
   - Provide your own PDF sources (e.g. public documentation)
   - Update the paths in pdf_vector_storage.py
   - Run the indexing step once:

   python pdf_vector_storage.py

   After indexing, the agent will automatically incorporate local document context into its reasoning flow.

+- Regarding safe_file node:
+  The agent includes a `save_file` node that saves the final answer, source references, and agent execution trace to a local text file.
+This allows to inspect the agent’s reasoning steps.
+  The txt file will be stored in the project environment.